 In exceptional and compelling circumstances, late applications to the ThM program will be considered for special action.
-If, in the opinion of the GCTS Director and the Graduate Director of the college for which application is made the applicant clearly meets the requirements for admission, the GCTS Director may admit him or her as a graduate degree student in category SS4.
-The student may take courses which will be credited to the ThM program if and when he or she is admitted as a regular student.
+If, in the opinion of the GCTS Director and the Graduate Director of the college for which application is made the applicant clearly meets the requirements for admission, the GCTS Director may admit them as a graduate degree student in category SS4.
+The student may take courses which will be credited to the ThM program if and when they are admitted as a regular student.
 The application of the student must be considered by the Admissions Committee at its next scheduled meeting.